Honda Accords are one of the best selling cars in the nation, going head to head with other car titan brands like Toyota and Nissan.

 |2018||5 / 5||4 / 5||5 / 5||5 / 5|

-If the vehicle you’re driving comes fully equipped with the latest safety features, it’s likely that you qualify for a discounted rate from your insurance provider.
+If the vehicle you’re driving comes fully equipped with the latest safety features, it’s likely that you qualify for a safe driver discount rate from your insurance provider.

-Even if you purchase an older vehicle it pays to provide a complete listing of safety features when gathering a quote.
+Even if you purchase an older vehicle it pays to provide a complete listing of standard safety features like airbags and seat belts, when gathering a quote.

 - Collision Mitigation Braking System™